ePower Metals—Advancing High-Quality Cobalt Projects

-Within this growing cobalt market, ePowers is taking an innovative approach to cobalt exploration.
-The company is looking to develop projects with cobalt as a primary resource, as opposed to as a subset of gold or silver projects, as it has commonly been produced.
+Within this growing cobalt market, ePower is taking an innovative approach to cobalt exploration.
+The company is looking to develop projects with cobalt as a primary resource, as opposed to as a bi-product of Cu/Ni and gold or silver projects, as it has commonly been produced.
 To this effect, ePower is currently conducting exploratory work on its flagship property in Idaho, US.

 Flagship Project: Panther Creek Cobalt Property

-In October 2017, ePowers entered into an option agreement with UMR to earn up to 100 percent interest in the Panther Creek cobalt project.
+In October 2017, ePower entered into an option agreement with Utah Mineral Resources LLC (UMR) to earn up to 100 percent interest in the Panther Creek cobalt project.
 The property includes 3,060 acres of lode mining claims and a 41.3-acre mining lease located in the proven mining jurisdiction of Idaho’s cobalt belt.

-The property is located 26 miles away from Salmon, Idaho—a supply and transportation center—and is easily accessible by roads.
-It is also adjacent to the eCobalt Solutions project and on trend with their Ram cobalt-copper-gold deposit.
-The mineralization on the property is hosted in the Apple Creek formation, which is akin to the historic Blackbird mine and the Ram mine.
+The property is located 26 miles away from Salmon, Idaho—a supply and transportation center—and is easily road accessible.
+It is adjacent to eCobalt Solutions’ Idaho Cobalt Project and their Ram cobalt-copper-gold deposit.
+Mineralization on the property is hosted in the Apple Creek formation and is on trend with mineralized horizons of the historic Blackbird mine.

-Under the terms of the agreement, the company has already acquired a 50 percent interest in the project having paid UMR US$150,000 and having issued 5.5 million shares to UMR shareholders.
-The remaining 50 percent interest will be granted following a payment of $150,000 and at least $75,000 in work expenditures within 12 months, a another $150,000 and $100,000 of expenditures on the property within 24 months, and an additional $200,000 of property expenditures within 36 months.
+Under the terms of the agreement, the company has already acquired a 50 percent interest in the project having paid UMR US$175,000 and having issued 5.5 million shares to UMR shareholders.
+The remaining 50 percent interest will be granted following a payment of $150,000 and at least $75,000 in work expenditures within 12 months of the original agreement, and another $150,000 payment plus an additional $100,000 of expenditures on the property within 24 months, and an additional $200,000 of property expenditures within 36 months.
 UMR is also entitled to receive a 2 percent NSR on all project production.

 The Idaho cobalt belt

 Running for approximately 37 miles across east-central Idaho, the Idaho cobalt belt hosts the largest known cobalt resources in the US.
 There are a series of historic mines and prospects along the belt including within the central Blackbird mining district which hosts the historic Blackbird Mine as well as eCobalt Solutions’ Ram deposit.
 The Blackbird Mine reportedly produced nearly 14 million pounds cobalt and more than 53 million pounds copper according to the US Bureau of Mines and published reserves total ~6.5 million tonnes grading 0.55 percent cobalt and 1.31 percent copper (US Geol.
-Survey, Open File Report 98-478). eCobalt has completed a feasibility study with a measured and indicated resource of 3.44 million tonnes at 0.59 percent cobalt and 0.73 percent copper (43-101 Technical Report, eCobalt Solutions Inc, Nov 10, 2017).
+Survey, Open File Report 98-478). eCobalt has completed a feasibility study on their Ram deposit with a measured and indicated resource of 3.44 million tonnes at 0.59 percent cobalt and 0.73 percent copper (43-101 Technical Report, eCobalt Solutions Inc, Nov 10, 2017).

 The Panther Creek cobalt project has seen limited exploration activities to date.
-There are two known cobalt and copper showings on the property which were sampled by the US Geological Survey in 1998.
-These include the Sweet Repose adit, which showed results of 0.45 percent cobalt and 5.27 percent copper, and the Long Dike adit, with results of 1.04 percent cobalt and 4.14 percent copper over 3 meters.
+There are three known cobalt-copper showings on the property which were sampled by the US Geological Survey in 1998.
+These include the Sweet Repose adit, which showed results of 0.46 percent cobalt and 0.27 percent copper, and the Little Deer Creek showing which returned 1.04 percent cobalt and 4.14 percent copper over 3 meters.
 Additional surface sampling conducted by UMR in 2016 included values from trace to 0.91 percent cobalt and 3.63 percent copper and, in another sample, 0.74 percent cobalt and 0.27 percent copper.
 The grades and descriptions stated in the USGS reports and by UMR have not been verified by the company, and readers are cautioned not to place undue weight on such results.
 The historical grades are considered relevant; however, the reliability, assumptions, parameters and methods used in preparing the reports are unknown.

-Since entering the option agreement for the property, ePower has conducted a sampling program in which they collected 797 soil samples and 14 chip-channel rock samples across the two known mineralized zones.
+Since entering the option agreement for the property, ePower has conducted a sampling program in which they collected 797 soil samples and 14 chip-channel rock samples.
 The results for the soil samples, announced in January 2018, ranged from 4.7 ppm to 355 ppm cobalt.
 Meanwhile, assays for the rock samples ranged from trace to 0.37 percent cobalt and 0.014 g/t gold to 19.3 g/t gold.

 The program also delineated two parallel soil anomalies which intersect historic workings in the two adits and trend towards the Blackbird mine.